openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 Have you ever made several copies of your project folder (or text document, Photoshop file,...)?
 Did you name them something like `Awesome_project_1`, `Awesome_project_may10`, `Awesome_project_final`, `Awesome_project_final2`, `Awesome_project_really_final`,...?
 Did you mail around zipped projects to collaborators, and had some trouble synchronizing the changes they (or you) made in the meantime?
-Have you run into problems when you had to go back to a previous version, change things, copy those changes to other version, or generally keep tabs on changes?
+Have you run into problems when you had to go back to a previous version, change things, copy those changes to another version, or generally keep tabs on changes?

 If you nodded at some of these questions, you've come to the right place - version control is there to help you!
-[Version control](http://en.wikipedia.org/wiki/Revision_control) (also called revision control) is the management of changes to documents, computer programs, large web sites, and other collections of information.
+[Version control](http://en.wikipedia.org/wiki/Revision_control) (also called revision control) is the management of changes to documents, computer programs, large websites, and other collections of information.
 It is used to easily, efficiently and reproducibly track changes to all kinds of information (like a really advanced "undo" function).
-Specifically, in programming it is (primarily) used to track changes to your source code, but it's generally applicable to most kinds of files on your computer.
+Specifically, in programming, it is (primarily) used to track changes to your source code, but it's generally applicable to most kinds of files on your computer.
 Version control also enables programmers to effectively collaborate in teams, because it offers methods to distribute changes, merge different development versions together, resolve conflicts if two (or more) programmers modified the same file, sync state between computers, etc.

 I hope you'll agree by now that it is a very good idea to use some manner of version control when developing your programs.